krapukhin/krapukhin/README.md

 ### Hi there 👋
-- 👨🏻‍💻 I’m currently working on Internal Audit Service of Sberbank
 - 🤖 I’m currently learning Deep Learning and competing on Kaggle
 - 📡 Fun fact: I used to be a scientist in microwave electronics and even got a Ph.D